GLOBAL MARKETS-Shares pick up, dollar steady after bruising selloff

 stocks, bonds, emerging market assets and the dollar alike.

-patchy, he didn't expect any changes before the end of the year.
+patchy, he didn't expect a Fed move before the end of the year.

 "If you have easy monetary policy and improving economic